-Celia Cruz was the most famous and influential woman in Latin music and what became la salsa.
+was is the most famous and influential woman in Latin music and what became La Salsa.
 She is remembered as the “The Queen of Salsa,” although to our ear she is more naturally a rumbera.
 The love Celia shared with her husband Pedro Knight is one of the great love stories.

 Celia Cruz Gets Her Own Street in The Bronx